epam/ai-dial/docs/user-guide.md

 #### Converse

-1. In [My applications](#my-applications), click an app/model/assistant and select to use it.
+1. In [My workspace](#my-workspace), click an app/model/assistant and select to use it.

    ![](./img/select-app.png)